toeb/devblog/content/post/CmakeppExpressionSyntax.md

 ---
 title:       "cmakepp: Expression Syntax"
-subtitle:    "subtlt"
-description: "descr"
+description: "Discussion of an Alternative Syntax for CMake"
 date:        2018-06-04
-author:      ""
+author:      "toeb"
 image:       ""
-tags:        ["tag1", "tag2"]
+tags:        ["cmake"]
-categories:  ["Tech" ]
+categories:  ["cmake", "script", "compiler" ]
 ---

 “CMake’s syntax is not sexy.”
 Is a statement that probably everyone can understand.
 It does not allow the developer rudimentary constructs which almost all other languages have.
 But because CMake’s language is astonishingly flexible I was able to create a lexer and parser and interpreter for a custom 100 % compatible syntax which (once “JIT transpiled”) is also fast.
 I call it cmakepp expressions or expr for short.
 I want to emphasize that all of this is written in 100% compatible cmake code and you can use it without the need to preprocess any cmake files or adding any dependencies (except cmakepp).

 You can get access to my project at https://github.com/toeb/cmakepp.
 I greatly appreciate new users, likes and feedback.
 If you want you can even help make cmakepp better by submitting issues or pull requests.
 The largest discussions to my posts is always on reddit.

-Example
+## Example
 The easiest way to introduce the new expr syntax and its usefulness is by example.
 So here it is (Note that these example are actually executed during the generation of this document using my cmake template engine (link) so the result displayed is actually computed).

 You can run these examples yourself – just look at the getting cmakepp section in cmakepp‘s documentation.
 (Which boils down to downloading a single file and including it)